Notes on Gravitational Physics: White dwarfs and neutron stars

 The speed limit set by causality-- the speed of light-- also sets an upper limit on the mass of white dwarfs, on the dead iron cores of massive stars, and on the mass of neutron stars (this one takes more work).

-\begin{verse} {\em The star has to go on radiating and radiating and contracting and contracting until, I suppose, it gets down to a few km.~radius, when gravity becomes strong enough to hold in the radiation, and the star can at last find peace.
-Dr. Chandrasekhar had got this result before, but he has rubbed it in in his latest paper; and, when discussing it with him, I felt driven to the conclusion that this was almost a {\em reductio ad absurdum} of the relativistic degeneracy formula.} A.~S.~Eddington (1935), published version of comments that followed a talk by Chandra on the upper mass limit. \cite{ch_edd35} \end{verse}

-Notice that Chandrasekhar and Eddington recognized the possibility of collapse to a black hole resulting from the upper limit on a mass supported by degeneracy pressure, but they failed to make the connection between collapse and supernovae.
+\begin{verse} {\sl The star has to go on radiating and radiating and contracting and contracting until, I suppose, it gets down to a few km.~radius, when gravity becomes strong enough to hold in the radiation, and the star can at last find peace.
+Dr. Chandrasekhar had got this result before, but he has rubbed it in in his latest paper; and, when discussing it with him, I felt driven to the conclusion that this was almost a {\em reductio ad absurdum} of the relativistic degeneracy formula.} A.~S.~Eddington (1935), published version of comments that followed a talk by Chandra on the upper mass limit. \cite{ch_edd35} \end{verse} Notice that Chandrasekhar and Eddington recognized the possibility of collapse to a black hole resulting from the upper limit on a mass supported by degeneracy pressure, but they failed to make the connection between collapse and supernovae.
 Baade and Zwicky\cite{bz34} had proposed in the previous year that a supernova was the result of collapse to a neutron star, but didn't relate collapse to the upper mass limit.
 The connection between the limiting mass of a degenerate stellar core (or a white dwarf) and the collapse to a neutron star did not appear in print until 1939 articles by Gamow\cite{gamow39} and by Chandrasekhar\cite{chandra39}.
+Initially the gas will be nonrelativistic, but as the mass increases and the radius decreases, the density rises quadratically in $M$: Writing hydrostatic equilibrium in the form \eqref{e:heq} with $R$ replaced by $\dis \left(\frac M\rho\right)^{1/3} = \left(\frac M{m_p n}\right)^{1/3}$ gives \be P\sim GM^{2/3}(m_p n)^{4/3} , \ee implying \be M \sim \frac{\hbar^3}{G^{3/2}}~\frac{n^{1/2}}{m_p^2m_e^{3/2}} \quad \mbox{(nonrelativistic)}. \ee As the density rises, the Fermi momentum becomes relativistic when $p = \hbar n^{1/3}$ is of order $m_ec$.
+Because $v$ is limited by $c$, it no longer grows as $n^{1/3}$, and that limit on $v$ means the pressure is given by With $P$ growing no faster than $n^{4/3}$ instead of its nonrelativistic $n^{5/3}$ behavior, hydrostatic equilibrium in the form \eqref{e:he1} now implies